opnfv/functest/docs/userguide/index.rst

  “How does OpenStack work at scale?”.

-The goal of this test suite is to test the different modules of OpenStack and get significant figures that could help us to define telco Cloud KPI.
+The goal of this test suite is to benchmark the different OpenStack modules and get significant figures that could help to define Telco Cloud KPIs.

 The OPNFV scenarios are based on the collection of the existing Rally scenarios: